Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "...Burging?"
 Rodolfo asked.

 "It’s a language thing.
-He got it in his head that you use a burger when you want to burg, and a hammer when you want to ham, and...so on."
+He got it in his head that you use a burger when you want to burg, and a hammer when you want to ham, and... so on."

 "...I kinda like that."